Darius Twin

-is a 1991 horizontal-scrolling shooter video game developed and published by Taito for the Super Nintendo Entertainment System.
+is a 1991 horizontally scrolling shooter video game developed and published by Taito for the Super Nintendo Entertainment System.
 It is part of the Darius series.
-It was re-released on the Wii Virtual Console in 2010 for Japan on April 13 and for North America on December 13.
+It was re-released for the Wii Virtual Console in Japan on April 13, 2010 and in North America on December 13, 2010.

 Gameplay

 Though similar to the arcade Darius entries, Darius Twin has slightly different gameplay features, most notably in the player's power-ups.
 Players collect weapon and shield power-ups from square shaped enemies that approach from the front and behind, but once players die after collecting a certain number of power-ups, the power-ups collected stayed with the ship post-destruction.
 Players 1 and 2 are allowed their own separate number of lives.
 There are no continues.

 The game contains five color-coded classes of power-up.
 The pink item powers up the main weapon, green powers up the side weapons, blue regenerates and/or improves the force shield, orange gives one extra Silver Hawk, and yellow destroys all enemies on-screen.
 At two points in the game, the player can find a red power-up with a special purpose.
 It switches the main weapon shot style between that seen in Darius and Darius II.